mybatis/mybatis-dynamic-sql/src/site/markdown/docs/howItWorks.md

 If you follow these practices, you will make the SQL injection possibility less obvious:

 1. Always use MyBatis annotated mappers
-2. Use the SqlProviderAdapter utility class in conjunction with the MyBatis provider annotations (@InsertProvider, @SlectProvider, etc.)
+2. Use the SqlProviderAdapter utility class in conjunction with the MyBatis provider annotations (@InsertProvider, @SelectProvider, etc.)

 This is, admittedly, only security through obscurity.